Ie Shima Airfield: Current use

 The American military still controlled roughly one third of the island in 2010.
 As of May 2019, according to the "Ie Island Guide Map" posted at the ferry landing, the American Military controls roughly 15% of the island as the "Ie Shima Training Facility," used primarily by the United States Marine Corps (USMC).

 The three runways that were in use when World War II ended still exist.
 The United States military maintains the western runway as a small unimproved 5000 ft coral runway.
-It also has a simulated LHA deck, and a drop zone for parachute training, being part of a military training facility operated by the USMC.
+It also has a simulated Landing helicopter assault (LHA) deck and a drop zone for parachute training, being part of a military training facility operated by the USMC.
 There is a detachment of usually less than 20 Marines which operates the range.
-F-35 operations have been conducted at the USMC facility.
+F-35B operations have been conducted at the USMC facility.
 An admin and housing facility for personnel has been built at the Northern end of the derelict middle airstrip.

 The eastern runway is now Iejima Airport and is used by a small civilian air carrier, and the central one is now abandoned and is used as a thoroughfare for residents to get from the north to the south side of the island.

-The Simulated LHA deck is used by Marine Wing Support Squadron 172 Marine Aircraft Group 36.
+The simulated LHA deck is used by Marine Wing Support Squadron 172, Marine Aircraft Group 36.
 The coral runway is also still in use for touch and go operations.

 The Iejima Light House is located within the U.S. military fence line at the southwest end of the island.
 The USMC, along with the Japan Coast Guard, periodically hosts a memorial ceremony for the light keeper killed during the battle of Ie Shima in WWII.